 Medicare provides "Extra Help" to pay prescription drug costs for people who have limited income and resources.
 Resources include your savings and stocks, but not your home or car.
-If you qualify, you get help paying for any Medicare drug plan's monthly premium and prescription coinsurance.
+If you qualify, you get help paying for any Medicare drug plan's monthly premium and prescription copayments OR coinsurance.
 This "Extra Help" also counts toward your out-of-pocket costs.

-People with limited income and resources may qualify for "Extra Help."
 Some people automatically qualify for "Extra Help" and don't need to apply.
 Medicare mails a letter to people who automatically qualify for "Extra Help."